CaptainLabMan/biogen_tools/README.md

 # BioGen

 BioGen is a toolkit for genetic data processing.
-It allows you to evaluate, validate, and prepare your nucleotide sequences for downstream analysis, including FASTQ filtering by GC%, length, and quality; FASTA reformatting.
+It allows you to evaluate, validate, and prepare your nucleotide sequences for downstream analysis, including FASTQ filtering by GC%, length, and quality.

 Authors:
 * Andrey Nekrasov